-A student who is found responsible for violating the Code of Student Conduct may appeal the decision in writing to the Vice President of Student Affairs or designee within 72 hours or three (3) business days of the decision.
-There are only two grounds for appeal: (1) the Discipline Board's failure to follow due process procedures which placed the accused at a disadvantage; or (2) the sanction imposed was unreasonably harsh given the violation.
+A student who is found responsible for violating the Code of Student Conduct may appeal the decision or the sanction(s) in writing to the Vice President for Student Affairs or his or her designee within 72 hours or three (3) business days of the decision.
+There are only three grounds for appeal: (1) the Student Conduct Board hearing was not conducted in accordance with prescribed procedures which resulted in significant prejudice to the appellant; (2) the sanction imposed was unreasonably harsh given the violation; (3) new information, sufficient to alter a decision, should be considered.
+An appeal based on new information will only be considered if the new information was not brought out in the original hearing because and was not known to the person appealing at the time of original Student Conduct Board hearing.

-The decision of Vice President of Student Affairs is final.
-Students will not be permitted to remain on campus until the appeal is decided unless the Discipline Board sanction is less than suspension.
+The decision of Vice President for Student Affairs is final.
+Students will not be permitted to remain on campus until the appeal is decided unless the imposed sanction is less than suspension.
 The sanction of suspension imposed by the Discipline Board becomes effective immediately.
+There is no right of appeal of decisions and sanctions that result from Administrative hearings before the Student Conduct Administrator.

-FINALIZATION OF DISCIPLINE SANCTIONS
+FINALIZATION OF CONDUCT SANCTIONS